 Protecting your rights in an eminent domain action

 Cohen & Malad, LLP eminent domain attorneys represent Indiana property owners in land acquisition transactions and work to get the highest value possible in eminent domain actions.
-If you have property that is subject to an eminent domain land acquisition, contact us for a free consultation.
+If you have a property that is subject to an eminent domain land acquisition, contact us for a free consultation.

 A deeper explanation of land valuation in a land condemnation action

 Residue damages.
 Residue damages can occur in partial takings of land.
 These damages pertain to the landowner’s remaining real estate that is not being taken (residue).
-Residue damages can be caused by a number of issues, such as a change in the shape or size, reduced setback (distance from the roadway) or a change in the highest and best use of the real estate.
+Residue damages can be caused by a number of issues, such as a change in the shape or size, reduced setback (distance from the roadway), or a change in the highest and best use of the real estate.
 Both land and improvements can suffer residue damages.
 The amount of residue damages is a common point of contention between a landowner and the government or taking agency.

 Cost-to-cure damages fall within this category.
-A cost-to-cure damage is one that is necessary to remedy a damage or issue that would otherwise cause more significant damages if not cured/fixed.
-For example, if a septic system serving a dwelling is within the area of the taking, it will be less expensive to replace the septic system with a new system (for say $15,000) than it would to compensate the landowner for the damages to the dwelling that would be caused by having no working septic system (say $75,000).
+Cost-to-cure damage is one that is necessary to remedy a damage or issue that would otherwise cause more significant damage if not cured/fixed.
+For example, if a septic system serving a dwelling is within the area of the taking, it will be less expensive to replace the septic system with a new system (for say $15,000) than it would compensate the landowner for the damages to the dwelling that would be caused by having no working septic system (say $75,000).
 The problem is curable because the damages caused by not replacing the septic system exceed the cost to replace the septic system.

 Benefits.
 Benefits are relatively uncommon.
-However, if your property is being taken by the state or county for a public highway or by a municipal corporation for a public use that provides benefits upon your real estate, then the amount of benefits may offset your total compensation.
+However, if your property is being taken by the state or county for a public highway or by a municipal corporation for public use that provides benefits upon your real estate, then the number of benefits may offset your total compensation.
 Benefits must be special to your property and not general to the community.